 - 1.1 The author of the communication is A.M., a Somali national born in 1977.
 The author claims that her deportation back to Somalia would constitute a violation of the State party's obligations under articles 1, 2, 3, 5 and 16 of the Convention on the Elimination of All Forms of Discrimination against Women.
-The Convention and its Optional Protocol entered into force for the State party in 1983 and 2000, respectively.
-The author is represented by counsel, Daniel Norrung. - 1.2 The author's application for asylum was rejected by the Danish Immigration Service on November 2013.
-The Refugee Appeals Board dismissed the appeal against that decision on February 2014.
-The author did not immediately request interim measures in her initial communication, but did so on November 2014.
-On November 2014, the Committee, acting through its Working Group on Communications, requested that the State party refrain from expelling the author to Somalia pending the consideration of her case by the Committee, pursuant to article 5 (1) of the Optional Protocol and rule 63 of the Committee's rules of procedure.
+The Convention and the Optional Protocol thereto entered into force for the State party in 1983 and 2000, respectively.
+The author is represented by counsel, Daniel Nørrung. - 1.2 The author's application for asylum was rejected by the Danish Immigration Service on 29 November 2013.
+The Refugee Appeals Board dismissed the appeal against that decision on 6 February 2014.
+The author did not immediately request interim measures in her initial communication, but did so on 5 November 2014.
+On 7 November 2014, the Committee, acting through its Working Group on Communications, requested that the State party refrain from returning the author to Somalia pending the consideration of her case by the Committee, pursuant to article 5 (1) of the Optional Protocol and rule 63 of the Committee's rules of procedure.

-Facts submitted by the author
+Facts as submitted by the author